 There is a redeeming factor.
 The gross surveillance Edward Snowden warns us about is shown in this Bond to be unacceptable, MI5 headquarters in London duly ‘removed’.
 That’ll keep the liberals in the audience happy.
 Nothing we can do about those Scottish separatists – the ones still clinging to Fleming’s idea of Bond as half-Scots.

-The franchise looks tired, very tired.
+The franchise looks tired, dog tired.
 It is recycling old plots and old plot twists.
-You watch it entertained, you leave knowing you have seen it all before.
+You watch it entertained, you leave knowing you’ve seen it all before.
 Craig is on record expressing his weariness of the role.
 “I’d rather slit my wrists”.
 I expect he will do one more.

 The less said about Sam Smith’s wailing falsetto theme song the better.

 To my mind only Connery had genuine sex appeal, Moore next, and Brosnan the thinking woman’s lay.
-But only Connery walked like a panther.
+But only Connery walked like a panther and was athletic.

 Who would I choose?
 That’s easy.
 Russell Crowe – slim again.